mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

     {{% alert color="info" %}}For more information about how to create new tags, edit existing tags, or delete existing tags, see the [Managing Tags](#manage-tags) section.{{% /alert %}}

 2. Enter the **Description** of the initiative.
-3. If there are any existing Mendix apps related to this initiative or any in development, you can link these apps:
+3. If any existing Mendix apps or any apps in development are related to this initiative, you can link these apps:

     1. In the search box below **Link Existing App**, search the app.
 The system displays the first 50 results.

         {{% alert color="info" %}}If a field has the **ⓘ** icon next to it like the **Link Existing App** field, then you can check out the description of this field by hovering over the **ⓘ** icon.{{% /alert %}}

-    2. Select the app(s) that you want to link to the initiative.
+    2. Select the apps that you want to link to the initiative.
 If you like to see more information about a linked app, click the app name after it is linked.

 4. Set the **Owner** for the initiative.
 5. Select the **Stage**, **Department**, **Country**, and **Use Case** for the initiative.